 The first sign to look out for is the texture and color of your green beans.
 They should be green and snap in half when you break them.
 Over time, they will brown and become less crispy.

 However, this doesn’t necessarily mean they are spoiled, but they have lost some quality.

 If you find mold or black spots on your green beans, this is a sure sign that your green beans have gone bad.
 Next, look out for a soft, mushy texture in your green beans.
 If that’s the case, get rid of them.
 Take a whiff of your green beans; if they have an off smell, discard them.

 Green beans should be stored in the vegetable drawer in the fridge.
 Keep your green beans away from sources of light and heat.

-Pro tip: don’t wash your green beans before storing them as this could speed up the rate that they go bad.
+Pro tip: don’t wash your green beans before storing them, as this could speed up the rate at which they go bad.
 Instead, give them a good wash when you’re about to use them in your cooking.

 How To Freeze Green Beans